Battle of Länkipohja: Battle

 The Whites attacked Länkipohja from three directions; rittmeister Wilkman from north, major Aminoff from east and captain Heikinheimo from west.
 The White offensive was launched at 7 AM with heavy artillery fire.
 The shelling destroyed several buildings in both Länkipohja and the nearby village of Vilkkilä where the Heikinheimo battalion was to strike.
 Most of the Reds remained in the village.
 The defensive post on Hirsikangas Hill was occupied by only 80 fighters of the Tuusula and Helsinki Red Guards.
 The Urjala Red Guard was placed behind them, while the rest were defending the eastern and western flanks.
 The Aminoff battalion, which attacked from east, was stopped in a less than an hour as well as the Heikinheimo battalion in Vilkkilä, two kilometres west of Länkipohja.
 The Wilkman battalion attacking the main defensive line was forced to retreat at 10 AM.
 With the help of Öhman reserves, Wilkman soon launched a new offensive and finally reached the Red positions.
 The battle was now fought with bayonets and knives and the outnumbered Reds were forced to retreat.
 The wounded Reds remaining in the defensive posts were killed.

 As the Red defense collapsed, Wilkman was now able to enter Länkipohja, only to be hit by their own men as the Aminoff battalion mistook them for Reds.
 Finally the Whites took the village at 3 PM as the Reds fled south across the frozen lake Längelmävesi.
 After Länkipohja was lost, the only remaining Reds were now the 300 fighters of Tuusula Red Guard who were still resisting in Vilkkilä.
 The Wilkman battalion attacked from their rear and the battle was over in the late afternoon.
-Most of the Reds managed to flee, but about 100 surrendered believing that they were treated like prisoners of war.
+Most of the Reds managed to flee, but about 100 surrendered believing that they would be treated as prisoners of war.
 However, all the surrendered Reds were executed.
 Leander Viljanen, the commander of the Tuusula Red Guard, hid from the Whites and committed suicide the next day.

 Executions and casualties

-The executions started immediately as the fighting ceased.
+The executions started immediately after the fighting ceased.
 They were carried out by the battalions of Oskar Wilkman and Sixten Öberg.
 The firing squads were led by the Jäger officers Bjarne Wegelius and Jarl Wegelius.
 The number of executed is estimated between 70 and 100, including several local civilians.
 The number of Reds killed in the battle is estimated 20–60.
 The White casualties were 37 men, including two Swedish volunteers.